Josh-XT/Josh-XT/README.md

 This script will install several pieces of software that I require for my development setup.

-_Modify the Ubuntu-Setup.sh script unless you want my exact setup._
+_Ubuntu-Setup.sh will require modification unless you want my exact setup._

 ``chmod +x Ubuntu-Setup.sh``